 Open Microsoft Edge from Command Prompt or PowerShell

-Step 1: The first step is to open Command Prompt, if not already running.
-This can be done by typing CMD in either in Start menu search box or Run command box, and then pressing Enter key.
-Note that you don’t need open Command Prompt as administrator.
+Step 1: The first step is to open the Command Prompt, if not already running.
+This can be done by typing CMD in either in the Start menu search box or Run command box and then pressing the Enter key.
+Note that you don’t need open Command Prompt as an administrator.
 To launch PowerShell, type its name in the Start menu search box and then press Enter.

-Step 2: In the Command Prompt or PowerShell, type the following command and then press Enter key to launch Microsoft Edge browser in Windows 10.
+Step 2: In the Command Prompt or PowerShell, type the following command and then press the Enter key to launch the Microsoft Edge browser in Windows 10.

 Open a URL in Edge from Command Prompt